puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 **Default (Puppet 3.7+):**

-When using the architecture-appropriate installer, Puppet will install into the following directories:
+When using the architecture-appropriate installer, Puppet installs into the following directories:

 OS type                    | Default Install Path
 ---------------------------|--------------------------------------------